5 Years of VIEW in Nepal

 VIEW maintains an unwavering commitment to the development of a robust and sustainable wildlife health program through training, infrastructure development, and support for research and knowledge acquisition.
 This commitment has been reflected in our Nepal Program through five years of focused education & training for wildlife professionals and students, assistance and continued support at NTNC for wildlife health infrastructure, research & disease surveillance and ongoing guidance and expert consultation to those committed to strengthening wildlife health in Nepal.
 These achievements are detailed below.

 We look forward to working together to create a strong, sustainable National Wildlife Health program within the Department of National Parks and Wildlife Conservation.
-We welcome closer engagement with the Department in meeting their needs and look forward to collaborating to achieve our common goals.
+We welcome closer engagement with the Department in meeting their needs and look forward to further collaboration to achieve our common goals.
 Wildlife health is an essential part of any conservation strategy.
 In Nepal, it is now a national priority and will serve to ensure the future of Nepal’s precious heritage.